SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rainbow interjected, "Pinkie, you might want to take off your dresses and leave them in the chariot, you two probably don't want to sweat in the dresses, and Rarity would probably freak out if you eat dessert in your dress."

-"good idea," Pinkie said before turning to Twilight, "is that fine, can they bring the dresses back to you?"
+"good idea," Pinkie said before turning to Twilight.
+"Is that fine?
+Can they bring the dresses back to you?"

-Twilight answered, "yes."
+Twilight answered, "Yes."

-Pinkie smiled, "I think that's it, we planned a whole date, girls."
+Pinkie smiled.
+"I think that's it, we planned a whole date, girls."

-"Yes," Rainbow said, "the best date I've ever planned."
+"Yes," Rainbow said.
+"The best date I've ever planned."

 *Also the only...*

 *Hopefully not for long.*

-Twilight smiled, "I'm glad I could help."
+Twilight smiled.
+"I'm glad I could help."

-Pinkie got up from the table, grabbing both ponies into a group hug, "thank you girls, I wouldn't have been able to do this without you."
+Pinkie got up from the table, grabbing both ponies into a group hug.
+"Thank you girls, I wouldn't have been able to do this without you."

-Twilight hugged the group, "anytime Pinkie."
+Twilight hugged the group.
+"Anytime Pinkie."

-Rainbow hugged too, "I'm always there for a friend."
+Rainbow hugged too.
+"I'm always there for a friend."

-After the hug was over, Pinkie proclaimed, "now, time to prepare for the best date ever!"
+After the hug was over, Pinkie proclaimed, "Now, time to prepare for the best date ever!"

-Rainbow turned to Twilight, "good bye Twi."
+Rainbow turned to Twilight.
+"Goodbye Twi."

-Pinkie also said bye, "bye Twilight."
+Pinkie also said bye, "Bye Twilight."

 "Goodbye girls," Twilight said.

 With that the two ponies left Twilight's abode.

-Rainbow turned to Pinkie once they were outside, "Pinkie, I gotta go practice for the flight show, I'll catch up with you later."
+Rainbow turned to Pinkie once they were outside.
+"Pinkie, I gotta go practice for the flight show, I'll catch up with you later."

 "Rainbow, before you go, I wanted to give you a special thank you," Pinkie said.

 "Oh," Rainbow said.

-"You stepped up big time for me, I know your not the first pony most would think of when they think of date planner, but you did a great job, and I really appreciate it," Pinkie said.
+"You stepped up big time for me.
+I know your not the first pony most would think of when they think of date planner, but you did a great job, and I really appreciate it," Pinkie said.

 "Like I said, I'm always there for my friends, besides, I'm glad you asked me.
 Helping you gave me a lot to think about, with my feelings for Fluttershy and all," Rainbow said.

 "Are you going to ask her out?"
 Pinkie asked.

-"Yes, the day after your date, me and Fluttershy are going to have breakfast together, I'm going to ask her out after we eat," Rainbow said, blushing a little.
+"Yes, the day after your date, me and Fluttershy are going to have breakfast together.
+I'm going to ask her out after we eat," Rainbow said, blushing a little.

 "That's awesome, I hope she says yes," Pinkie said.